 PAX calls for immediate action to prevent civilian suffering from the use of explosive weapons in populated areas (EWIPA).
 PAX is co-founder and member of the steering committee of the International Network on Explosive Weapons (INEW).

 The arms trade can fuel ongoing conflicts and lead to serious human rights violations by repressive regimes and armed groups.
 Peace organisation PAX works towards stricter and more effective Dutch and international arms transfer controls.
-Since 2003 it has been an active member of the Control Arms Coalition committed to work towards a strong UN Arms Trade Treaty (ATT).
+Since 2003 it has been an active member of the international Control Arms coalition committed to work towards a strong Arms Trade Treaty (ATT).